elixir-europe/rdmkit/pages/national_resources/TEMPLATE_resources.md

       your_role: [<!---REPLACE THIS with the page ID of the your_role pages that you want to list here as related pages--->]
       your_tasks: [<!---REPLACE THIS with the page ID of the your_tasks pages that you want to list here as related pages--->]
     url:
+    registry:
+      biotools: <!--- DELETE ME if not needed --->
+      fairsharing: <!--- DELETE ME if not needed --->
+      tess: <!--- DELETE ME if not needed --->
 ---
 <!---All the resources added above will appear on the table at the bottom of the page--->